Many-body parametric resonances in the driven sine-Gordon model

 In order to identify the most relevant coupling terms between modes, and to shed more light to the results shown above, we present a simplified toy model for the dynamics, focusing on the main resonance and its higher harmonics.
 To this end, we consider Eq.~\eqref{eq:eom}, and apply the expansion $\sin\varphi_j\approx \varphi_j-\varphi_j^3/6$, thereby keeping the lowest order non-linearity in the equation of motion.
 By applying a Fourier transformation and changing to the dimensionless variables introduced in Sec.~\ref{subsec:drive}, we obtain

 From our numerical results we conclude that the energy absorption at short and intermediate times is dominated by the main resonance and a few higher harmonics for weak drives.
 Therefore, we keep only the resonant indices $\tilde{k}\in\mathbb{Z}$ in Eq.~\eqref{eq:eom_nonlin} and drop the others.
-We focus on the dynamics of the two lowest harmonics $\tilde{k}=2$ and $\tilde{k}=3$, and identify the most important coupling terms on the right hand side of Eq.~\eqref{eq:eom_nonlin}.
+We focus on the dynamics of \li{the main resonance $\tilde{k}=1$, and} the two lowest harmonics $\tilde{k}=2$ and $\tilde{k}=3$, and identify the most important coupling terms on the right hand side of Eq.~\eqref{eq:eom_nonlin}.

+\li{Due to the rapid heating of the main resonance $\tilde{k}=1$, and because of the small population of modes $\tilde{k}=2$ and $\tilde{k}=3$ on short time scales, to leading order we can neglect all coupling terms to higher harmonics in the equation of motion for mode $\tilde{k}=1$.
+This reasoning leads to the following simplified equation for the main resonance,

-Since the main resonance $\tilde{k}=1$ is the mode with the largest heating rate, on short times scales the coupling to this mode will provide the dominant contribution to the energy absorption of the second harmonics $\tilde{k}=2$.
-These considerations lead to the following equation of motion for mode $\tilde{k}=2$,
+Turning to the second harmonics $\tilde{k}=2$, we expect that the coupling to the main resonance $\tilde{k}=1$, the mode with the largest heating rate, will provide the dominant contribution to the energy absorption of mode $\tilde{k}=2$ on short times scales.} These considerations lead to the following equation of motion for mode $\tilde{k}=2$,